tus/tus.io/_content/faq.md

 - At first, the client sends a `POST` request to the server to initiate the upload.
 This *upload creation request* tells the server basic information about the upload, such as its size or additional metadata.
 If the server accepts this upload creation request, it will return a successful response with the `Location` header set to the *upload URL*.
 The upload URL is used to uniquely identify and reference the newly-created upload resource.
 - Once the upload has been created, the client can start to transmit the actual upload content by sending a `PATCH` request to the upload URL, as returned in the previous `POST` request.
 Ideally, this `PATCH` request should contain as much upload content as possible to minimize the upload duration.
 The `PATCH` request must also contain the `Upload-Offset` header, which tells the server at which byte offset the server should write the uploaded data.
 If the `PATCH` request successfully transfers the entirety of the upload content, then your upload is done!
 - If the `PATCH` request got interrupted or failed for another reason, the client can attempt to resume the upload.
 To resume, the client must know how much data the server has received.
 This information is obtained by sending a `HEAD` request to the upload URL and inspecting the returned `Upload-Offset` header.
-Once the client knows the upload offset, it can send another `PATCH` request until the upload is completely down.
+Once the client knows the upload offset, it can send another `PATCH` request until the upload is completely done.
 - Optionally, if the client wants to delete an upload because it won't be needed anymore, a `DELETE` request can be sent to the upload URL.
 After this, the upload can be cleaned up by the server, and resuming the upload is not possible anymore.

 If you want to see these requests in action, you can head over to our [demo](/demo.html) where the actual HTTP requests are shown on the page!